Advertisement

-His debut drive for Jordan at Spa in 1991 rocked the F1 establishment.
+Schumacher’s debut drive for Jordan at Spa-Francorchamps in 1991 rocked the F1 establishment.
 Here was a little-known driver from the Mercedes sports car team qualifying seventh on the grid at one of the most respected circuits on the calendar.

-We quickly learned that Schumacher’s driving genius and controversy were never far apart.
-Flavio Briatore pounced to prise Schumacher out of his Jordan deal and got him into a Benetton for the next race.
+Clutch failure ended his race within moments of it starting.
+He would never be seen in a Jordan again.
+Flavio Briatore pounced to prise Schumacher out of the cockpit and got him into a Benetton for the very next race.

 Benetton